sgmurphy/wordpress-plugins/backup/README.txt

 = 1.6.13 =
 * Improvement of FTP/SFTP/FTP SSL: Information is encrypted now in more secure way
 * Bug fixed related to Google Drive connection and backup to cloud
-* Bug fixed related to icons in “Why upgrade?” page
+* Bug fixed related to icons in ‚ÄúWhy upgrade?‚Äù page

 = 1.6.12 =
 * Improvement of libraries: Some javascript and css libraries are updated to be more secure